GSA/digitalgov.gov/content/posts/2015-11-10-creating-connection-with-instagram.md

   - U.S. Department of the Interior
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/600-x-425-Vintage-old-camera-on-wooden-table-beerlogoff-iStock-Thinkstock-484377307.jpg" alt="Vintage camera in an orange case on wooden table" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/600-x-425-Vintage-old-camera-on-wooden-table-beerlogoff-iStock-Thinkstock-484377307.jpg" alt="Vintage camera in an orange case on wooden table" caption="" >}}

 I’ve been thinking a lot about Instagram lately.